Lockheed YF-22: Design

-The YF-22 was a prototype air vehicle intended to demonstrate the viability of the ATF air vehicle and propulsion design, which was ultimately meant to meet USAF requirements for survivability, supercruise, stealth, and ease of maintenance.
-The airframe has large diamond-like delta wings with leading edge swept back 48°, shoulder-mounted inlets, three internal weapons bays, and four empennage surfaces: canted vertical tails with rudders and all moving horizontal stabilizers.
-All major edges were aligned at a common set of angles for stealth.
+The YF-22 was a prototype air vehicle intended to demonstrate the viability of the ATF airframe and propulsion design, which was ultimately meant to meet U.S. Air Force requirements for survivability, supercruise, stealth, and ease of maintenance.
+The airframe has large diamond-like delta wings with leading edge swept back 48°, shoulder-mounted inlets, three internal weapons bays, and four empennage surfaces: canted vertical tails with rudders and all moving horizontal tails (or stabilators).
+All major edges were aligned at a common set of angles for stealth by ensuring that majority of the radar waves are deflected away from the emitter towards specific angular sectors.
 It had a tricycle landing gear, an aerial refueling receptacle centered on its spine, and an airbrake between the vertical tails.
 The cockpit had a completely frameless bubble canopy.
-Compared with its Northrop/McDonnell Douglas counterpart, the YF-22 has a more conventional design – its wings have larger control surfaces, such as full-span leading edge, and, whereas the YF-23 had two tail surfaces, the YF-22 had four, which made it more maneuverable than its counterpart.
+Compared with its Northrop/McDonnell Douglas counterpart, the YF-22 has a more conventional design – its wings have larger control surfaces, such as full-span leading edge.
+Whereas the YF-23 had two tail surfaces, the YF-22 had four, which made the latter more maneuverable than its counterpart.